Zizo001/TicTacToe/README.md

 # TicTacToe
 A simple game of Tic-Tac-Toe with a text-based GUI in Python.
-The project can serve as a fun game and as a The objective of the game is to match 3 boxes in a row.
+The project can serve as a fun game and as an example of the use of dictionaries in python.
+The objective of the game is to match 3 boxes in a row.
 This can be done horizontally, vertically, or diagonally.
 It is meant to be played with 2 players.
 To run the game, use the command line interface and type the following:

 # Getting Started